DonovanWeber/Pizza-Parlor-Project/README.md

 const myPizza = ("large", ["pepperoni", "pineapple"]) Expected Output: Pizza; {size: "large", toppings:["pepperoni", "pineapple"]}

+Test: " The Pizza constructor will now have a property of priceOfPizza that will be the final price of the pizza after evaluating the price of the size and price of toppings"
+Code: Pizza(size, toppings, priceOfPizza) {
+  this.size = size;
+  this.toppings = toppings;
+  this.priceOfPizza = 0;
+}
+Expected Output: 0

 Describe: Pizza.prototype.priceOfSize()

 Test: "It should return a the price of the size inside of the new property of the price of the pizza"